 Now I have previously been known to never pay for parking but I’ve had to give that up.
 In my previous blogs I have written about the parking tickets I have gotten and as the rules have changed in the street parking has changed it’s just not the same anymore.
-So now I try to find a garage with reasonable rates and if possible pre-book to get a good price and save time.
+(In case you are noticing a pattern, my first two road trips back home to NY had a lot of mishaps) So now I try to find a garage with reasonable rates and if possible pre-book to get a good price and save time.
 So I prebooked a garage close to the Statue of Liberty and we walked over through Liberty Park to the ferry.
 We did go to liberty Island first where we got off and took our journey up to the pedestal, they were not allowing anyone higher at that point for security reasons.
 We took our pictures and we enjoyed the view along with all of the historical facts.
 The head phone tour is cool but it makes it hard for a family to interact.
 So I am really not a fan.
 Our next stop was ELLIS island where we walked around and enjoyed many hands-on exhibits.
 Although it was cool it is not our favorite museum :-)

 We definitely love New York!
 I wanted to stay all night but the kids were tired of walking and hungry AGAIN - Time for the drive back to my Uncles....